prometheus-operator/prometheus-operator/Documentation/proposals/202310-shard-autoscaling.md

 - Prometheus Servers: `rate(prometheus_engine_query_samples_total[5m])`

-These are all data that could be configured as input for different Horizontal Pod Autoscalers, but how does HPAs knows if the amount of shard is bigger/lower than desired?
+These are all data that could be configured as input for different Horizontal Pod Autoscalers, but how do HPAs know if the amount of shard is bigger/lower than desired?

 ## Scale subresource